ULL-prompt-engineering/chatull-backend/README.md

 ## Setup and execution

+If you don't already have an OpenAI account, navigate to the [OpenAI website](https://www.openai.com/).

+Here, you will see a "Sign Up" button at the top right corner of the website.
+Click on it and fill in your details to create an account.
+You can sign up with your GitHub or Google accounts.
+After signing up, you'll receive an email from OpenAI to confirm your account.
+Open this email and click on the verification link.
+This step helps to ensure the security of your account.

+After logging in, in the top right corner of your screen you'll see an icon with your account name.
+Click it to open the dropdown menu then click "View API keys".

+Now you're in the API keys section, you should see a button "Create new secret key".
+Click on that button to generate a new API key.
+Name your key.
+You will see your secret key that has been generated.
+Copy your secret key.

 Add a `.env` file with the following content:

 ``` bash
 OPENAI_API_KEY=<your key>
 ```
+Paste your key there.

 You can use the `.env.example` file as a template, remember to change the name to `.env`.